aokolnychyi/data-structures-min/README.md

 #### Notes

-- Functional programming relies on immutability & data sharing.
+- Functional programming relies on immutability and data sharing.
 So, Scala Lists are immutable.
 There is a special way to represent immutable lists that allows to prepend in O(1) time.
 If you implement immutable lists using immutable arrays, the runtime will be quadratic because each cons operation will need to copy the whole array, leading to a quadratic running time ([source](https://softwareengineering.stackexchange.com/questions/132309/why-are-cons-lists-associated-with-functional-programming)).
-- Scala has an interface called List, which is implemented by a case object called Nil (represents an empty List) and a case class "::".
+- Scala has an interface called ``List``, which is implemented by a case object called ``Nil`` (represents an empty list) and a case class ``::``.
 - The ``List`` trait has to be covariant to be able to pass ``List[Nothing]`` as a tail to ``List[String]``.
 - In Scala, ``Nothing`` is a type (final class).
 It is defined at the bottom of the Scala type System,